Jenniferazeng/hyphenateinc.github.io/pages/web/web_user.md

 folder: web
 ---

-# User attributes

 ## Product description

-User attributes refer to user information, including nickname, avatar, age, mobile phone number, etc.
+User metadata refer to user information, including nickname, avatar, age, mobile phone number, etc.
-User attributes are optional services. users can maintain it by themselves if they do not want to storesensitive information in the Agora server.
+User metadata are optional services. users can maintain it by themselves if they do not want to storesensitive information in the Agora server.

 Use the user attribute function to obtain the following capabilities:

-- Reading and writing ability of standard user attributes, including nickname, avatar url, email address, phone number, gender, signature, birthday;
+- Reading and writing ability of standard user metadata, including nickname, avatar url, email address, phone number, gender, signature, birthday;
-- Customize the read and write capabilities of user attributes, provide custom extensions, and add multiple attributes through JSON strings.
+- Customize the read and write capabilities of user metadata, provide custom extensions, and add multiple metadata through JSON strings.

 ## Integration overview